vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =key4: 2c87504f11

 *** =instructions4
-Get all movies with an R certification.
+Get details for all films with an R certification.
 *** =solution4
 ```{sql}
 SELECT *